Hugh de Mapenor: Early life

 Mapenor was the son of Robert de Mapenore and his wife Matilda, who lived in Herefordshire at Hampton, Herefordshire near Leominster.
 Where or how he was educated is unknown, but he was given the title of magister, which implies he studied at some school and attained a degree of education.

 Mapenor served William de Braose as a clerk from 1189 to 1196, and then served William's son Giles de Braose, Bishop of Hereford.
 He occupied the office of Dean of Hereford before 29 September 1202.
 During his time at Hereford, he was the subject of the Prose Salernitan Questions, which compared his sexual powers to three other clerks.
 He also served as a judge for the papacy and defended the cathedral chapter in two disputes over the chapter's rights.

-When the Braose family fled England in 1208, with Giles going to France and William going to Ireland, Mapenor left also, going to Ireland where he appears as a witness on documents of William de Braose's.
+When the Braose family fled England in 1208, with Giles going to France and William going to Ireland, Mapenor also left, going to Ireland, where he appears as a witness on documents of William de Braose's.
 It is unclear when he returned to England, but by January 1212 Mapenor was once more in Hereford.